 - Safety: Due to the tension they hold, a safety cable usually runs through the spring’s center.
 This ensures that it wouldn’t become a dangerous projectile if the spring were to break.

-- Lifespan: While the lifespan of an extension spring can vary based on the number of cycles (a cycle being one opening and one closing of the door) and maintenance, on average, they last for about 5,000 to 10,000 cycles.
+- Lifespan: While the lifespan of an extension spring can vary based on the number of cycles (a cycle being one opening and one closing of the garage door) and maintenance, garage door repair is often necessary, and on average, extension springs last for about 5,000 to 10,000 cycles.

 Torsion springs are an integral component in various applications, providing rotational force and energy storage.
 Proper understanding, care, and maintenance are essential to ensure efficient and safe functioning.